NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Introduction

 LLM-based approaches have shown strong performance in ABSA classification tasks \citep{zhang-etal-2024-sentiment}, raising the question of whether they can similarly excel at continuous VA regression.
 To investigate this, a comparative study is conducted between task-specific fine-tuning and few-shot prompting with several state-of-the-art large language models (LLMs).
-The results show that fine-tuning XLM-RoBERTa on modest in-domain annotated data consistently outperforms LLM-based methods by a substantial margin across all language-domain combinations.
+Under the evaluated few-shot prompting conditions, fine-tuning XLM-RoBERTa on modest in-domain annotated data outperforms the evaluated LLM-based methods across all language--domain pairs.
 The system also outperforms both organizer-provided baselines (Kimi-K2 Thinking and QLoRA-fine-tuned Qwen-3 14B) on all five datasets, with relative improvements of 31--63\%.
-Error analysis on the test predictions further reveals that the model struggles most with strongly negative sentiment, where it tends to predict values closer to the positive training mean, and that valence is consistently harder to predict than arousal across datasets.
+Error analysis on the test predictions further reveals that the model struggles most with strongly negative sentiment, where it tends to predict values closer to the positive training mean, and that valence is harder to predict than arousal across datasets.
+The code is available\footnote{\url{https://github.com/tongwu17/SemEval-2026-Task3-Track-A}}.